jleehey/jleehey.github.io/_posts/2020-07-17-livedata-transformations-with-coroutines.md

 tags: android architecture components kotlin viewmodel
 ---

-I recently ran into a problem with mapping one livedata object to another with an asynchronous dependency.
-I wanted to translate a livedata `Order` API response into a view state String.
+I recently ran into a problem with mapping one LiveData object to another with an asynchronous dependency.
+I wanted to translate a LiveData `Order` API response into a view state String.
 Normally, this is easily done with something like this:

 ```kotlin
 data class OrderResponse(val total: Double)